 However, the same choice is offered in tents behind the gates of the monastery.
-The Merchants are selling in a pretty lively way, they know all the nuances of Buddhist rituals - what, where, what color, on which side to hang.
+The мerchants are selling in a pretty lively way, they know all the nuances of Buddhist rituals — what, where, what color, on which side to hang.
 They advise how to make wishes correctly.
 A person who is far from the postulates of Buddhism may have an impression that Buddhism is a religion of miracles.
-However, for a long time, the Ivolginsky datsan actively supported the legend of the miracle of the nirvana-like state of the monk Pandito Khambo Lama (it is the title given to the senior lama of a Buddhist monastery in Russia) Dashi-Dorzho Itigilov.
+However, for a long time, the Ivolginsky datsan actively supported the legend of the miracle of the nirvana-like state of the monk, Pandito Khambo Lama (it is the title given to the senior lama of a Buddhist monastery in Russia) Dashi-Dorzho Itigilov.
 For a long time, a story about his voluntary transfer to a state of meditation in 1927 was very popular.
 They said that in fact the lama did not die, but was only in the deep stage of the prayer “coma”.
 Before his death, the lama asked to have his body examined 75 years after the funeral.

-On the monastery grounds, there are several temples - dugans, sacred stupas, a library and the first Buddhist university in Russia, "Dashi Choinkhorling”.
-The students have to study 15-20 years just to comprehend the basics of Buddhism in datsan, but there is a basic course in theology, which can be studied in a shorter time.
+On the monastery grounds, there are several temples — dugans, sacred stupas, a library and the first Buddhist university in Russia, “Dashi Choinkhorling”.
+The students have to study 15–20 years just to comprehend the basics of Buddhism in the datsan, but there is a basic course in theology, which can be studied in a shorter time.
 There are only four faculties at the university: philosophical, tantric, iconographic and medical.
 In addition, students study Tibetan, Old Mongolian, English.
-But State diplomas can not be issued here.
+But state diplomas can not be issued here.

-The Four Seasons of Russia project is supported by the Russian geographical society www.rgo.ru
+The Four Seasons of Russia project is supported by the Russian Geographical Society www.rgo.ru

-A visit to winter Baikal is recommended by the Russian geographical society.
+A visit to winter Baikal is recommended by the Russian Geographical Society.

 Also read about Baikal: